amazeeio/docs/local_docker_development/drupal_site_containers.md

 2. Copy the desired example file into your Drupal directory
 3. Rename the file to `docker-compose.yml`
 4. Edit the file according to your needs, change at least the hostname. _Btw: It's perfectly fine to commit this file into your git repo, so others that are also using amazee.io docker can use it as well._
-5. Run `docker-compose up -d` in the same directory
+5. Run in the same directory as the `docker-compose.yml`:

+        docker-compose up -d
 6. Open your browser with the entered URL in the `docker-compose.yml`, happy Drupaling!

 ## Connect to the container